JianxinLin28/Attendify/README.md

 ## Install the Mobile Application (Student app)
 Please switch the current branch to 'Mobile' and follow the Readme instructions from there!

+## View the backend server (Instructor and Student)
+Please switch the current branch to 'Backend' and follow the Readme instructions from there!